db4rnR/aureuserp/.ai/guidelines.md

 > **Note:** The project guidelines have been restructured into a more organized format.
 > Please refer to the new guidelines in the `.junie/guidelines/` directory.

+## Core Communication Principle

+**All documents and responses should be clear, actionable, and suitable for a junior developer to understand and implement.**

 ## Guidelines Structure

 The guidelines are now organized into the following files: